Inputs are the points at which the student interacts with the question.

 hideanswer in the extra options stops displaying the "teacher's answer", e.g. at the end of the process.

 Do not use this option in questions in place of the normal quiz settings.
-For this reason it is only supported in the string input type.

 Extra option: allowempty